rbaumbach/Swizzlean/README.md

 1. Add Swizzlean to your Podfile `pod 'Swizzlean'`.
 2. Install the pod(s) by running `pod install`.
 3. Add Swizzlean to your files with `#import <Swizzlean/Swizzlean.h>`.

+### Carthage

+You can also use [Carthage](https://github.com/Carthage/Carthage) to manually add the Swizzlean dynamic framework to your project.

+1. Add `github "rbaumbach/Swizzlean"` to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
+2. [Follow instructions to manually add](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) Swizzlean dynamic framework to your project.

 ### Clone from Github